My older sis was a gingerbread girl at the Stroking level.

 All I remember is touching my toes because my long hair fell in front of my face.

 I was a Beginner under the National Skating Test (N.S.T.) stream.
-This changed for the 1983/84 season when the Canadian Figure Skating Association (CFSA, now Skate Canada) rolled out the CanSkate and CanFigure Skate programs – eliminating the 12-badge N.S.T.
+This changed during the 1983/84 season when the Canadian Figure Skating Association (CFSA, now Skate Canada) rolled out the CanSkate and CanFigure Skate programs – eliminating the 12-badge N.S.T system.

 Under the N.S.T., skaters were judged by a panel, not the coach.
 Quite different than its replacement.

 The CanSkate stream had eight levels – Beginner, Elementary, Basic, Novice I, II, III, and IV, and Proficiency.
 Then you advanced to CanFigure or private lessons.
-There were skaters who stopped taking CanSkate and entered hockey or ringette.
+However, there are skaters who didn’t complete CanSkate and entered hockey or ringette.

-Achieving Novice IV, meant you’d sweat through a Proficiency test, judged by your skating club’s professional coach.
-Passing Proficiency launched you into the CanFigure program with spins and jumps, plus simple figures and dance.
+Once you passed Novice IV, you’d sweat through a Proficiency test, judged by your skating club’s professional coach.
+Passing Proficiency launched you into the CanFigure program with harder spins and jumps, plus figures and dance.
 Or you could enter the CFSA’s competitive level for private or group lessons.

 At the time, most skaters referred to private lessons as “CFSA,” not private lessons.
-In CFSA, we required a physical card as proof that we belonged to our club, and this wasn’t required in CanSkate or CanFigure.
+In CFSA, we’d receive a physical card with a personal and club number.
+This wasn’t a requirement in CanSkate or CanFigure.

-While CanFigure and CanSkate were non-competitive programs, under the CFSA’s rules, both programs could compete in precision at certain competitions, and their at their home club competitions.
+While CanFigure and CanSkate were non-competitive programs, under the CFSA’s rules, both programs could compete in precision at regionals – depending on a skater’s level.

 In private lessons, skaters competed based on their age or test level.
-There were test days with unseen judges in the stands or standing on the ice, staring at your blade as you etched figures (also called compulsories or patch).
+There were test days with unseen judges in the bleachers or on the ice, staring at your blade as you etched figures (compulsories or patch).
 Artistic was added in the early-90s.
 Figures were *eliminated at the senior, junior, and novice levels in 1990.
-Canada eliminated figures for all levels in during the 1996/97 season and replaced them with a new category called Skills – deep edges, twizzles, brackets, and footwork combinations.
+Canada eliminated figures for all levels in during the 1996/97 season.
+They were replaced with a new category called Skills – deep edges, twizzles, brackets, and footwork combinations.

 At the time, when you passed a CFSA test, you received a sterling silver pin and a snazzy square badge.
 The levels – minus figures – are preliminary, junior bronze, senior bronze, junior silver, senior silver, and gold.
 Dance had an optional diamond.
 There were nine levels of compulsories: preliminary, then first to eighth figure.

 Today’s CanSkate system under Skate Canada doesn’t offer Beginner to Novice IV or Proficiency badges.
 Instead, they reward ribbons for proficiency in certain areas – such as agility and balance.
 When a skater conquers the skating skills in their category, they receive a badge, ranging from Level 1 to 6 – different in appearance than the retired Basic or Novice IV badges.
-When a skater reaches Level 3 or 4, they’re eligible for STARSkate group lessons – similar to the former CanFigure program, now call Bridge Skaters by some clubs.
+When a skater reaches Level 3 or 4, they’re eligible for STARSkate group lessons – similar to the former CanFigure program – called the bridge-level.

 CanSkate coaching techniques were overhauled too.
-Rather than groups of freezing skaters with a coach who’s scrambling through a binder for their lesson plan, there are hula hoops and stuffed animals on the ice.
+Rather than groups of freezing skaters with a coach who’s scrambling through their lesson plan, there are hula hoops and stuffed animals on the ice.
 Skating instructors use markers to draw the blade placement of a right inside three-turn.

 I know this CanSkate system will eventually change too, and some skaters will look back and say, “Well, back in my day … ” However, I prefer CanSkate 2.0 compared to the previous CanSkate program.
 It’s more efficient.
 Skaters advance faster.
 Whereas with Analogue CanSkate, they could outgrow five pairs of skates before passing the Proficiency test.